-“Being part of the Women in Finance Charter is a proud moment for Shepherds Friendly.
+“Being part of the Women in Finance Charter is a proud achievement for Shepherds Friendly.
 We work extremely hard to ensure our company culture is as inclusive and fair as possible.
-With a female CEO and Chairman leading our business, we’re already setting a strong example for the industry when it comes to gender diversity.
+With a female CEO and Board Chair leading our business, we’re already setting a strong example for the industry when it comes to gender diversity.
 Being a signatory of the Charter is yet another step forward for the Society in terms of equality.

 “As a mutual, we are committed to our values which focus on our members and our people.
 One of our core principles is that we are committed to creating an environment in which our staff feel valued and motivated to achieve the best possible member outcomes.
 Treating our staff fairly and promoting a culture based on equality are both essential to this.”

 When we originally signed the charter, we targeted ourselves to reach 30% female representation in senior management, and we’re delighted to announce that, for the second year in a row, we have surpassed this goal.
 See below how we managed to achieve this major success.

 - 30th September 2022 – 32%

 - 30th September 2020 – 26%

 As you can see, we have maintained our great progress, and we’re extremely pleased to see that we are still encouraging an inclusive and fair organisation.

 All those who have been working in or have been promoted to senior management over the last 12 months have been doing a fantastic job, and we’re really glad to be seeing more women in senior leadership roles at the Society.

 Being above our target is something we’re proud of, but we still want to further improve female representation in our senior management team.
 To achieve this, we will continue to undertake development activities that will support the career progression of female members of the teams to senior management positions.
 On top of this, we will continue to ensure that our gender split remains around 50/50, the current split is: